I couldn’t sleep, so here I am blogging in the hopes of releasing whatever keeps lingering in my thoughts.

 It is crazy to recall that just a few weeks ago, I was so stressed about phoning Alan to inquire about the job opportunity.
 I remember how terrified I was meeting him in-person.
 The same terror plagued me on the first day of work, and I went through similar veins of constant fear and anxiety in the work days that followed for different and varying reasons.
 And now I am still having feelings of anxiety.
 I overcame certain hurdles I doubted I would get past, although I keep getting challenged by some of the same hurdles as new ones form on the path I am traveling on.
 It seems like whether I like it or not, time marches on and everything I dealt with last week was only a transient part of my life.
 All of it still feels so fresh in my mind but perhaps a few months from now it will all become dull and insignificant in my memories.

 In my last entry, I briefly mentioned a coffee meet up I had plans to attend.
 And I did.
 I got to share details about my social anxiety and the specific issues I’ve been struggling with at work.
 For that three hour window on Sunday afternoon, it felt good to not only talk to people about my problems but for them to be understanding people who had struggles similar to mine.
 If I could have, I would have spent my rest of my life in that coffee shop with them.
 I would have not regretted it.

 At the end of the meet up, we each spoke of something good we would try to do for the week.
 I stated that I would attempt not to worry too much, to not take life too seriously, and to take things one day at a time.
 That last part will be hard for me to achieve.
-It’s exceedingly difficult to not beat on myself if I perceive I didn’t meet the criteria I set out to accomplish for the day (in regards to my anxiety), or if I perceive I barely scraped by and ended up falling back into my avoidance tendencies.
+It’s exceedingly difficult to not beat up myself if I perceive I didn’t meet the criteria I set out to accomplish for the day (in regards to my anxiety), or if I perceive I barely scraped by and ended up falling back into my avoidance tendencies.